 Lin-Manuel Miranda, Hamilton Performance, Credit: Joan Marcus

-Miranda, who has been a huge advocate of helping the island rebuild after the hurricane, will reprise his role as Alexander Hamilton for the 24-performance run at the University of Puerto Rico, and proceeds will go toward the new Flamboyan Arts Fund.
+Miranda, who has been a huge advocate of helping the island rebuild after the hurricane, reprised his role as Alexander Hamilton for the sold-out 24-performance run at Centro de Bellas Artes in San Juan, with all proceeds benefitting the new Flamboyan Arts Fund.